ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 - Here is a pile of 2020 aluminimum extrusions, sides labed A,B,C,D. Here is a pile of 2,3, and 4 way right angle connectors.
 Design a (...) by specifying which socket of what connector plugs into what extrusion, rotated with side orientation considered.
+- Partition a standford bunny into two peices, both that can be 3D printed, and when assembled, click together with a snap with no visible seam.